top of page

 Selecting experienced and reliable professionals is crucial for a smooth renovation.

-Hire a reputable builder: Look for recommendations, check references, and view past projects.
+• Hire a reputable builder: I should look for recommendations, check references, and view past projects.

-Consider an architect or designer: They can help with plans, permissions, and making the most of your space.
+• Consider an architect or designer: They can help with plans, permissions, and making the most of my space.

-Good communication with your team reduces misunderstandings and keeps work moving.
+Good communication with my team reduces misunderstandings and keeps work moving.

 Focus on Energy Efficiency and Sustainability